oktadev/okta-blog/_source/_posts/2019-11-19-java-kafka.md

  localhost:2181 --replication-factor 1 --partitions 1
 ```

 This command creates a topic named `myTopic` pointing to the Zookeeper instance you started with the first command.
 There are also two different parameters you have to specify: `replication-factor` and `partitions`.
 Don't worry about them right now - they are used to control specific aspects related to distributed systems in Kafka.
-As you are running a simple setup, you can specify one or both parameters.
+As you are running a simple setup, you can specify "1" for both parameters.

 Now that you have everything up and running, you can start integrating Kafka with a Java application!